DCU Access Scheme

 - Please ensure the applicant's name and CAO number is written on all supporting documents submitted.
 If you have applied to the HEAR (Higher Education Access Route) scheme we will accept copies of documents supplied to HEAR as part of your application.

-Applications will open in February for entry in September 2018
+Applications now open for entry in September 2018

 - Please click here to make an application to Access DCU for entry in September 2018, please read assessment criteria to ensure you submit the right documentation before the closing date.